 1. Have the place to yourself

-While Banff National Park gets millions of visitors each year, most of them visit in the summer for the hiking season or around the winter holidays and school breaks for the ski season.
+While Banff National Park welcomes millions of visitors each year, most of them visit in the summer for the hiking season or around the winter holidays and school breaks for the ski season.
 But from late March to mid-June (excluding the May long weekend), and late September through mid-December, the park quiets down.
 It’s easier to get parking as there are fewer people at popular attractions and at the ski resorts.
 Ultimately, it takes much of the time spent waiting out of your visit altogether.

 2. Find great deals

 With less demand, bargain hunters can often snag a better deal.
 You can find particularly good savings on hotels, which is a perk for the savvy traveller.
 Look for inspiration on our accommodation page or read our blog, Guide To Your Cozy Cabin Holiday in Banff National Park.